nickylogan/Huddlr/README.md

         slice: 0,
     };
 ```
 This storage.js file is also responsible for handling all the file transfer functionalities on our app.
-Since the best way to send files across devices is to slice bigger files into smaller files and send the slices one by one to the server, we decided to slice it to 100,000bytes for each file.
+Since the best way to send files across devices is to slice bigger files into smaller files and send the slices one by one to the server, we decided to slice it to 100,000 bytes for each file.

 This is an illustration of how our file sharing system works when a client wants to share on the app:
 * Client: Hey server we want to send a file, I’ll slice it for you!